 Being restricted to a service that does not offer the ability to expand means that it will be difficult and/or expensive to respond to changing requirements.

-Please see Planning and Management Standards, and Standard A3 for more information.
+Please see Planning and Management Guidance, and Standard A3 for more information.

 This gives you an option to scale the amount of bandwidth that your school can use without having to incur major expense by installing multiple Internet connections.

 Your Internet needs and network bandwidth requirements will change over time e.g. due to increased pupil numbers.

 The PSBA is specifically designed to scale and flex with the demands of the schools.